frbori/SPO-AppInsights/README.md

   - **npm install**
   - **gulp bundle --ship**
   - **gulp package-solution --ship**
-- Upload the ./sharepoint/solution/spo-app-insights.sppkg file into the Tenant level or Site Collection level App Catalog according to your needs
+- Upload the _./sharepoint/solution/spo-app-insights.sppkg_ file into the Tenant level or Site Collection level App Catalog according to your needs
-- Provide your Application Insights **Connection String** in the Tenant level or Site Collection level **TenantWideExtensions** list (in the first case you can get it by accessing the SharePoint Online Admin Center > More features > Apps (Open button) > More features > Tenant wide extensions (Open button); in the latter case by accessing the url <yourSiteUrl>/Lists/TenantWideExtensions).
+- Provide your Application Insights **Connection String** in the Tenant level or Site Collection level **TenantWideExtensions** list (in the first case you can get it by accessing the SharePoint Online Admin Center > More features > Apps (Open button) > More features > Tenant wide extensions (Open button); in the latter case by accessing the url _<yourSiteUrl>/Lists/TenantWideExtensions_).
 The value needs to be added in the **connectionString** property inside the **Component Properties** column.

 ## Features

 Once the Application Customizer is added to your site(s), Application Insights will start getting analytics data and you'll be able to see those data by accessing the **Logs** page in your Application Insights.
 You can then user the [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) to query the collected data.

-This extension illustrates the following concepts:

-- topic 1
-- topic 2
-- topic 3